zymosisus/unkleDrewMinecraftServer/readme.md

 - DockerDesktop
     > The insturctions and information below assumes heavily that you're using this on a Windows machine with WSL2 installed and you're using PowerShell.
 - Development Enviornment.
-My I suggest Visual Studio Code...
+May I suggest Visual Studio Code...

 ## Setup